Modular Blind Video Quality Assessment: Introduction

 \section{Introduction}

 We undoubtedly reside in an era that exposes us to a diverse array of exponentially growing video data on a daily basis.
 Such growth is accompanied by advancements in video recording equipment and display devices, leading to high spatial resolution, high frame rate, high dynamic range, and wide color gamut video content.
-As a result, understanding how multifaceted video attributes together affect video quality is crucial to measuring and improving the viewing experience.

-Over the years, researchers have collected numerous supporting evidence from psychophysical and perceptual studies~\cite{zhai2008cross,janowski2010qoe,nasiri2015perceptual,li2019avc,ying2021patch,mackin2018studyfr,madhusudana2021subjective} that higher spatial resolution and higher frame rate contribute positively to video quality, with the exact perceptual gains depending on the video content, in particular spatial and temporal complexities.
+As a result, understanding how multifaceted video attributes together affect video quality is crucial to measure and improve the viewing experience of end-users.
+Over the years, researchers have collected numerous supporting evidence from psychophysical and perceptual studies~\cite{zhai2008cross,janowski2010qoe,nasiri2015perceptual,li2019avc,ying2021patch,mackin2018studyfr,madhusudana2021subjective} that a higher spatial resolution and higher frame rate contribute positively to video quality, with exact perceptual gains depending on the video content.